DoctorMcKay/node-steam-client/README.md

 Override the address and/or port that will be used for the outgoing connection.
 Takes effect the next time you connect.

+### setHttpProxy(proxyUrl)
+- `proxyUrl` - A string containing the URL of your HTTP proxy

+If you want to connect via an HTTP proxy, set the proxy URL using this method before connecting.
+HTTPS proxies are not supported at this time.
+Example: `http://user:pass@1.2.3.4:8080`

 ### connect([server][, autoRetry])
 - `server` - If you want to connect to a specific CM server, provide an object here containing `host` and `port` properties.
 Default is a random value from the [`servers`](#servers) property.
 - `autoRetry` - `true` if you want to automatically retry connection until successful, or `false` if you want an `error` event if connection fails.
 Default `true`.